ebourg/jsign/README.md

 * Build tools integration (Maven, Gradle, Ant)
 * Command line signing tool
 * Authenticode signing API ([Javadoc](https://javadoc.io/doc/net.jsign/jsign-core))
+* JCA security provider to use the keystores supported by Jsign with other tools such as jarsigner

 See https://ebourg.github.io/jsign for more information.